Online Colleges in Ohio

 Overview of Higher Education in Ohio

-In Ohio there are 208 degree-granting institutions, according to a 2015-2016 report by the National Center for Education Statistics (NCES).
-Of those, 60 are public schools, 72 are non-profit private schools, and 76 are for-profit private schools.
+In Ohio, there are 169 degree-granting institutions, according to a 2018-2019 report by the National Center for Education Statistics (NCES).
+Of those, 60 are public schools, 72 are non-profit private schools, and 37 are for-profit private schools.

-Collegeboard.org’s 2016-2017 report indicates that Ohio residents will pay about $10,270 to attend one of the 4-year public, which is slightly above the national average.
-Nonresidents will pay around $23,620, slightly below the national average.
+The NCES further indicates that Ohio residents will pay about $10,068 to attend one of the 4-year public, which is above the national average.
+Nonresidents will pay around $24,454, which is below the national average.

 About Online Colleges in Ohio

-In 2012 the NCES reported that 9.6% of students in Ohio were enrolled in fully online degree programs, and another 13.9% were enrolled in one or more online courses.
+2018 data from the NCES showed that 14.2% of students in Ohio were enrolled in fully online degree programs, and another 22.7% were enrolled in one or more online courses.
 The numbers continue to rise as colleges amp up their online course offerings.

-In addition to the schools themselves, Ohio has another excellent resource for online learning: OhioLearns.
-The site provides a searchable catalog of all online courses, degrees and certificates available within the state.
+In addition to all of the state’s excellent schools, Ohio has another excellent resource for online learning: OhioLearns.
+The site provides a searchable catalog of all online courses, degrees, and certificates available within the state.

 Scholarships and Financial Aid in Ohio